MultiQC/MultiQC/docs/modules/malt.md

 - A MALT summary statistics table
 - A Mappability bargraph
-- A Taxonomic assignment sucess bargraph
+- A Taxonomic assignment success bargraph